Links on Android Authority may earn us a commission. Learn more.

 How strong is the connection?

 Initially the Bose Sport Earbuds had connectivity issues when outside, but that has since been resolved with firmware version 1.0.7-10904+620b71c.
 Now, the Bluetooth 5.1 connection is great whether inside or outside.
 My earbuds stay paired with my Galaxy S10e any time I’m within the nine-meter radius.
-The firmware update also fixed auto-reconnect issues that I had: at first, the earbuds failed to reliably reconnect to my smartphone, but they now do so immediately upon opening the case.
+The firmware update also fixes auto-reconnect issues that I had: at first, the earbuds failed to reliably reconnect to my smartphone, but they now do so immediately upon opening the case.

 Learn more: Bluetooth codecs 101